Visual Builder6 min read

 Pan

-Click and drag on empty space, or use middle mouse button to move around
+Click and drag on empty space, or use middle mouse button to move around the canvas

 Zoom

-Use scroll wheel, or Ctrl++ / Ctrl+- to zoom in and out
+Use scroll wheel, or Ctrl++ / Ctrl+- to zoom in and out of the canvas

 Fit View

-Grid & Snapping
+Grid and Snapping

-Adding Nodes
+Adding Nodes to the Canvas

 The primary way to add nodes:

-1. Open the node library (left sidebar)
+1. Open the node palette from the left sidebar

-3. Drag node onto canvas
+3. Drag the node onto the canvas and drop it where you want

-4. Or double-click to add at center
+4. Or double-click a node in the palette to add it at the canvas center

 Selecting Nodes